All garages have one thing in common:

-This will knock the dust from the higher levels to the floor at the bottom.
+This will knock the excess dust from the higher levels to the floor at the bottom.
 After dusting, wash the highest areas with soap, water, and a microfiber cloth.

-You could use air to blow the dust off these high areas, but I don’t recommend it.
+You could use air to blow all the dust off these high areas, but I don’t recommend it.

-Not to mention you’ll be breathing all that dust in while you wait.
+You’ll also be breathing all that dust in while you wait.